shucwu/GettingAndCleaningData_CourseProject/CodeBook.md

 ## Transformation Performed

+* Read source data
-* Source data files are read into data frames, and the variables are renamed in descriptive languages (e.g., subject, activity) or using measurement labels from features.txt
+  * Each source data file is read into a separate data frame
+  * variables are renamed in descriptive languages (e.g., subject, activity) or using measurement labels from features.txt
+* Combine data frames
-* Data frames for the traning set are combined (using cbind) into one data frame.
-Separately, data frames for the test set are also combined (using cbind) into one data frame.
-Both the combined training and test data frames now have 563 variables (the original 561 from the X data file, 1 from the subject id file, 1 from y data file)
+  * Data frames for the traning set are combined (using cbind) into one data frame
+  * Separately, data frames for the test set are also combined (using cbind) into one data frame
+  * Both the combined training and test data frames now have 563 variables (the original 561 from the X data file, 1 from the subject id file, 1 from y data file)
   * The two data frames of combined train and test set data frames are further merged into one complete data frame (using rbind)
+* Extract measurements
-* From this complete data frame, measurements related to mean and std are extracted using grep.
-The extracted data frames are then combined with subject id and activity information (using cbind) to form the subset data frame on which the output tidy dataset will be based
+  * From the complete data frame, measurements related to mean and std are extracted using grep.
+  * The extracted data frames are then combined with subject id and activity information (using cbind) to form the subset data frame on which the output tidy dataset will be based
-* descriptive label
+* Apply descriptive labels
-  * activity
-  * measurements
+  * Levels in the activity variable are renamed using information from activity_labels.txt
+  * Measurement names are made descriptive by applying the following changes:
+    * Remove symbols from names
+    * Replace t with time and f with fft (for Fast Fourier Transform)
+    * Expand Acc as Accerleration
+    * Expand Mag as Magnitude
+    * Put everyhing in CamelCase
+* Creat the tidy dataset
+  * Transform the dataset using melt with subject and activity as the identifiers.
+The resulting dataset has 4 variables: subject, activity, variable (which contains the measurements in one column), and value (that is associated with the subject, activity, and the specific measurement)
+  * Transform the dataset again using ddply to obtain the average of each variable (i.e., measurement) for each activity and each subject
+  * Write the final tidy dataset out to tidydataset.txt